Strings in JPQL and Criteria Queries

 // SUBSTRING(str, pos [, length])

-As demonstrated above, most methods are overloaded in order to support optional arguments and when applicable simple Java objects as well as criteria expressions.
+As the preceding example demonstrates, most methods are overloaded to support optional arguments and to accept both simple Java objects and criteria expressions.